imalikov/pine_script_docs/source/language/Objects.rst

     foundPoint = pivotPoint.new(time[legsInput], pivotHighPrice)

-It could also be written using the following:
+Could also be written using the following:

 ::